 Poverty in America

 Fifty years ago in his State of the Union address, President Lyndon Johnson declared an "unconditional war on poverty" - a war, he said, the "richest nation on Earth can afford to win....We cannot afford to lose it."
-Mother Jones post on January 8 looks back at the distance we've come in combatting poverty in the years since.
+A Mother Jones post on January 8 looks back at the distance we've come in combatting poverty in the years since.
 "Johnson's administration went on to design "Great Society" initiatives, including a permanent food stamp program, Medicare and Medicaid, Head Start, which provides early education to low-income kids, and increased funding to public schools....The war on poverty helped raise millions above the poverty line.
 During Johnson's years in office, the poverty rate dropped from 23 percent to 12 percent."
 The article presents charts that show how the social safety net has reduced poverty, the steep decreases in elderly and child poverty, the lack of progress in preventing "deep poverty" (half the poverty line - i.e., those living on an income of less than $11,775 a year for a family of four), the number of Americans living on $2/day, the cost of living in various American cities, and the continuing racial disparity for the poorest 20%.
 The authors (Erika Eichelberger, Jaeah Lee, and AJ Vicens) conclude "So have we won the war on poverty?
 If it means that the lives of millions of Americans in poverty have improved under the Great Society programs, yes.
 But by no means have we attained Johnson's goal of 'curing' poverty.
 The poverty rates of certain demographic groups remain stagnant and racial disparities are as wide as ever."

 No comments: